-The 3.5 mm screw of appropriate length is inserted.
-The screw is tightened under arthroscopic visualization.
+The 3.5 mm screw of appropriate length is inserted and tightened under arthroscopic visualization.

-After the screw is tightened any debris or elevated cartilage are removed at fracture line.
+After the screw is tightened any debris or elevated cartilage at fracture line is removed.

 Intraoperative radiographs are taken to confirm screw length and correct positioning.

 All incisions are sutured (only skin sutures are necessary).
-A sterile bandage is placed on the carpus.
+A sterile bandage is placed over the carpal region.
 Perioperative antibiotics are indicated for 24 h and the horse should be placed on antiinflammatory medication for 5 – 7 days.
 The horse should be confined to a stall (box) but hand walking is commenced at 2 weeks.

 The horse can usually go back into race training at 3 months but only after clinical and radiographic examination and clearance by veterinary surgeon.